PGSafarik/Gorgona/README.md

 ## 3. KNOWN ERRORS AND BUGS
 * ### 28/03/2019 - Bad return value from lua launchers - opened
 Lua launchers do not correctly return a return value after a game launched in this way ends.
 It is probably a wrongly fetched value from the lua buffer.

+* ### 11/01/2023 - Need to manually enter path to modules in ModManager.lua - Open
+The cause is in the design of Lua script integration in Gorgona.
+For now, a workaround to the C->LUA API is being considered.

 ## 4. PROJECT STATE AND PLANS FOR THE FUTHURE
 PROJECT STOPPED